alexanderlange804/heartcraft/README.md

 ## 🤔 Frequently Asked Questions

-### What is MyHeartCraft?
+### What is HeartCraft?
-MyHeartCraft is a suite of digital gift experiences — interactive, personalized web experiences delivered as shareable links.
+HeartCraft is a suite of digital gift experiences — interactive, personalized web experiences delivered as shareable links.
 It includes three products: The Perfect Proposal (love confessions), Virtual Birthday Bash (birthday celebrations), and Surprise Photo Puzzle (photo reveal + Q&A challenge).

 ### How do I send a love proposal to my crush?
 Go to [valentine.myheartcraft.com](https://valentine.myheartcraft.com), write your proposal question or love letter, customize the design, and you'll get a unique link.
 Share that link on WhatsApp or any messaging app.
 When they open it, they'll see your personalized love confession — and the "No" button will dodge every attempt to tap it.